shreytheshreyas/tp/docs/UserGuide.md

 ```

 ### 4.1.6.
 Adding a priority to a task: `priority` (Sean)
-Over time, as you discover new bugs and think of new features to add, your project starts to fill up with
+Over time, you discover new bugs add new features and your project starts to fill up with
 tasks after tasks.
-Ensure your team stays focused and work on the most important tasks first by adding
+Add priorities to tasks and ensure your team stays focused and work on the most important tasks first.

-priorities to your tasks.
-With the priority command, all you have to do is specify the task index followed by
-the priority according to the format below.
+All you have to do is specify the task index followed by the priority according to the format below.

 > :bulb: 1 denotes the highest priority.
 >